akerl/hss/README.md

   * command(x): Runs the given string as a command and uses the output for the expanded form
   * default(x, y): If x is not nil, uses x.
 If it's nil, use y

+## Debugging

+If you want hss to print the command it would have run rather than executing it, you just need to set the HSS\_DEBUG environment variable to something:

+    export HSS_DEBUG=foo
+    hss bar # will print rather than exec

 ## License

 hss is released under the MIT License.
 See the bundled LICENSE file for details.